GenSpectrum/LAPIS/docs/source/index.html.md

 # Introduction

-> We present examples in Python and R. You can switch the programming language above.

 *WHHYY am I here?* You'll see:

 Y is an open web application programming interface (API) allowing easy querying of SARS-CoV-2 sequencing data using web links.
 The core features are: